How Trucking Companies Are Using Technology to Reduce WrecksClick for a Free Consultation

 It’s no surprise that the larger trucking companies are the first to embrace technological advances to prevent crashes.
 Trucking companies are faced with a driver shortage, and inexperienced drivers are much more likely to be involved in an accident than more experienced drivers.
 Using technology to monitor driver safety and compliance with the Federal Motor Carrier Safety Regulations just makes good business sense.

-If you have been involved in an accident a truck accident lawyer may be able to use the existing technology to help win your case.
-A good example is event data recorders that can be very helpful in proving misconduct by a driver.
+If you have been involved in an accident an 18 wheeler truck accident attorney in Houston may be able to use the existing technology to help win your case.
+A good example is event data recorders which can be very helpful in proving misconduct by a driver.

-Call our truck accident law firm for a Free Consultation or Email us to request an appointment.
+Call our truck accident law firm at (281) 587-1111 for a Free Consultation or Email us to request an appointment.